Deutsche Bank Aktiengesellschaft Cuts Sika (OTCMKTS:SXYAY) Price Target to CHF 300

 Sika (OTCMKTS:SXYAY – Get Rating) had its target price decreased by research analysts at Deutsche Bank Aktiengesellschaft from CHF 310 to CHF 300 in a research note issued on Wednesday, The Fly reports.
 The brokerage currently has a “buy” rating on the stock.

-SXYAY has been the subject of several other research reports.
-Credit Suisse Group lowered their price objective on shares of Sika from CHF 384 to CHF 367 in a research note on Monday, October 10th.
+A number of other research analysts also recently issued reports on SXYAY.
+Morgan Stanley decreased their price target on shares of Sika from CHF 306 to CHF 303 and set an “overweight” rating for the company in a research note on Wednesday, October 12th.
 JPMorgan Chase & Co. decreased their price target on shares of Sika from CHF 214 to CHF 206 and set an “underweight” rating for the company in a research note on Tuesday, October 11th.
-Barclays decreased their price target on shares of Sika from CHF 320 to CHF 310 in a research note on Tuesday, July 26th.
-Finally, Morgan Stanley decreased their price target on shares of Sika from CHF 306 to CHF 303 and set an “overweight” rating for the company in a research note on Wednesday, October 12th.
+Credit Suisse Group decreased their price target on shares of Sika from CHF 384 to CHF 367 in a research note on Monday, October 10th.
+Finally, Barclays decreased their price target on shares of Sika from CHF 320 to CHF 310 in a research note on Tuesday, July 26th.
 One investment analyst has rated the stock with a sell rating and seven have given a buy rating to the company.
 Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $309.33.

 Sika Price Performance